sarahsweat/SarahSweat-QuoteMe/README.md

 3. Add a feature to allow the input of new quotes.

+4. Add a feature to display a random quote.

-4. When you're finished, send me a link to your repository and celebrate!
+5. When you're finished, send me a link to your repository and celebrate!

 ![chandler](https://media.giphy.com/media/ZQjUvxPYUQ21q/giphy.gif)